 - Cost savings in production, materials and disposal

 - Increase public awareness of local water quality issues

 - Create safer working conditions for city/county staff, and

-- Your community leads by example, encouragng local businesses to implement their own pollution prevention measures.
+- Your community leads by example, encouraging local businesses to implement their own pollution prevention measures.

-Fact Sheet on Phase II Pollution Prevention Minimum Measure [PDF]
+Fact Sheet on Stormwater Phase II - Pollution Prevention/Good Housekeeping Minimum Control Measure [PDF]

 TPDES Stormwater Permitting for MS4s